This Power Window Motor is from a 1960 Thunderbird. There

 segments are cleaned-up.
 This commutator shows evidence of excessive oil or

-grease, but a careful inspection shows no burned, scored, or tapered segments.
+grease, but a closer inspection shows no burned, scored or tapered *segments.

 * Commutator segments are made of soft copper surrounded by micarta or bakelite.